Vadskye/Rise/docs/standard_effects.md

 AOE effects.

 ### Radius from self effects

 Normally, a radius is a stronger effect than a line or cone because it hits a larger area.
 However, when using a radius from self, it's actually weaker because it removes your ability to avoid hitting allies.
 For this reason, all radius from self abilities can get the "exclude enemies" effect at no extra cost.

-## Accuracy vs. damage tradeoffs
+### Accuracy vs. damage tradeoffs

-In general, +1 accuracy = +1 damage.
-However, there are exceptions:
+Further testing is needed to compare accuracy and damage.
+It seems plausible that +1 accuracy = +2d damage in general.
+In any case, there are some exceptions:
-* For AOE damage effects, damage penalties can make them pointless, while accuracy penalties make them still useful against swarms of weak enemies
+* For AOE damage effects, damage penalties can make them pointless, while accuracy penalties make them still useful against swarms of weak enemies.
+Therefore:
   * AOE damage effects should generally have accuracy penalties instead of damage penalties
   * AOE damage effects should generally gain damage bonuses instead of accuracy bonuses
-* For combination damage/condition effects, damage penalties still allow the condition to be applied, while accuracy penalties make the whole ability likely to be useless
+* For combination damage/condition effects, damage penalties still allow the condition to be applied, while accuracy penalties make the whole ability likely to be useless.
+Therefore:
   * Damage/condition effects should generally have damage penalties instead of accuracy penalties
   * Damage/condition effects should generally have accuracy bonuses instead of damage bonuses

-## Focus spells vs maneuvers
+### Focus spells vs maneuvers

 Maneuvers pay a two-rank penalty in their effects to make up for the fact that they don't have the Focus tag.
 Spells cost +4 levels to remove the Focus tag, because if they were able to remove the Focus tag at no relative level cost then there would be no reason to have maneuvers.

-## Non-choice effects
+### Non-choice effects

 Non-choice effects gain a two-rank bonus to their effects relative to choice-based effects like spells and maneuvers.